Terraform: Declarative Infrastructure Provisioning

 }

 Blocks type declares the kind of infrastructure you want.
 Attributes assign values to specific properties.
-Variables and outputs allow you to parameterize your configurations.
+Variables and outputs let you parameterize your configurations.
 The terraform block configures the Terraform runtime itself, including provider version constraints.

 You run terraform init to initialize the working directory, downloading the required providers.
 Then terraform plan shows you what Terraform intends to do, and terraform apply executes those changes. terraform destroy tears everything down when you no longer need it.